How We help - Misconduct

 The investigator is required to notify the police officer of the progress of the investigation at least every 4 weeks from the start of the investigation.

-The investigator (under the Conduct Regulations or the 2002 Act) has a duty to consider the suggestions submitted to him or her.
-The investigator should consider and document reasons for following or not following any submissions made by the police officer or his or her police friend with a view to ensuring that the investigation is as fair as possible.
+The investigator (under the Conduct Regulations or the 2002 Act) has a duty to consider the suggestions submitted to them.
+The investigator should consider and document reasons for following or not following any submissions made by the police officer or their police friend with a view to ensuring that the investigation is as fair as possible.
 The suggestions may involve a further suggested line of investigation or further examination of a particular witness.

 The purpose is to enable a fair and balanced investigation report to be prepared and where appropriate made available for consideration at a misconduct meeting/hearing and to negate the need (except where necessary) for witnesses to attend a meeting/hearing.